khansen/gbdev/articles/porting-nes-sound-engine/index.md

 For the Game Boy version, I modified `xm2nes` slightly to create `xm2gb`.
 The sound capabilities of NES and Game Boy are so similar that not many adjustments had to be made.
-Also, the song format is mostly hardware-agnostic, which makes it easy to adopt to any system that has sound channels with programmable pitch and volume.
+Also, the song format is mostly hardware-agnostic, which makes it easy to adapt to any system that has sound channels with programmable pitch and volume.

 > The philosophy is that the format and core engine can use a relatively "high